You are viewing a story from harrypotterfanfiction.com

 ‘You know that that’s not true.’

-‘I never called you that,’ he said, looking thoroughly confused.
+‘I never called you that.
+I don’t think of you like that anymore,’ he said, looking thoroughly confused.

-‘No you just stood by and laughed while Pansy did,’ I replied, my voice cracking with emotion and hurt at the memory.
+‘No you never said it.
+You just stood by and laughed while Pansy did,’ I replied, my voice cracking with emotion and hurt at the memory.

 ‘What?
 I wasn’t laughing,’ he said adamantly.

 ‘Smirking, laughing, it’s the same damn thing.
 Whatever you did, or didn’t do you clearly agreed with her.’

-‘And what exactly did you want me to do,’ he asked exasperated, running a hand through his hair, making it stick up slightly as he did.
+‘And what exactly did you want me to do,’ he cried out in exasperation, running a hand through his hair, making it stick up slightly as he did.
 ‘You were the one that didn’t want to be seen anywhere near me.
 You’re the one who was oh so concerned about how everyone would react to us being friends.
 Make up you bloody mind.
-If you want me to defend you then I will gladly do it, but I thought you wouldn’t want me defending you,’ he said looking at the floor, rather despondently.
+If you want me to defend you then I will gladly do it, but I thought you wouldn’t want me defending you.’
+He dropped his gaze to the carpet, his eyes determinedly not meeting mine.

 ‘When did I say that I didn’t want to be seen anywhere near you?’
 I asked bewildered, curiosity replacing my anger.